chadj2/jgltf-mesh/README.md

 The normals calculation requires that all triangles are added to the wireframe before the normals are calculated.
 The steps are as follows:

-1. Any time a shape is added with the MeshBuilder it will eventually call `GeometryBuilder.addTriangle()` for every triangle to be added.
+1. Any time a shape is added with the MeshBuilder it will eventually call `TriangleBuilder.addTriangle()` for every triangle to be added.
-2. `GeometryBuilder.addTriangle()` will calculate the normal of the triangle and it to a list of normals in `MeshVertex` for each of the 3 vertices.
+2. `TriangleBuilder.addTriangle()` will calculate the normal of the triangle and it to a list of normals in `MeshVertex` for each of the 3 vertices.
-3. Afer all triangles are added `GeometryBuilder.build()` will average the normals for each `MeshVertex` to calculate the normals.
+3. Afer all triangles are added `TopologyBuilder.build()` will average the normals for each `MeshVertex` to calculate the normals.

 [DERIVATIVE]: <https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives>